NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/O/Oil of Mending.md

 * * *

 A vial of oil of mending appears to have countless translucent threads swirling within.
-Applying this oil to an item casts a 2nd-rank [[Spells/Mending|Mending]] spell to repair the item.
+Applying this oil to an item casts a 2nd-rank [[Mending|Mending]] spell to repair the item.

 *Source: Pathfinder GM Core*
 *ORC*